siran/writing/documents/Outreach/longitudinal_delay_bright_branch_one_page.md

 ## Abstract

-This proposal begins from the standard result that light propagates more slowly in a transparent dielectric.
-In the usual electromagnetic description, the electric and magnetic response of the medium increases the effective permittivity and permeability, so the propagation speed becomes
+Light propagates more slowly in a transparent dielectric because the electric and magnetic response of the medium increases the effective permittivity and permeability.
+In the usual electromagnetic description, the propagation speed therefore becomes

 $$
 c_{\mathrm{eff}}=\frac{1}{\sqrt{\varepsilon_{\mathrm{eff}}\mu_{\mathrm{eff}}}}
 =\frac{c}{n}.
 $$

-The proposal then asks whether the same kind of slowdown appears when two coherent beams fully overlap in the recombination phase of a Mach-Zehnder interferometer.
+The same kind of slowdown follows when two coherent beams fully overlap in the recombination phase of a Mach-Zehnder interferometer.
 The first beam splitter only prepares two bright arm beams.
-The question appears later, when those beams recombine.
+The relevant step appears later, when those beams recombine.
 These are not the same spatial operation run backward (see Section 3).

 If each overlapping beam is treated as the coherent electromagnetic response seen by the other, then equal-beam bright overlap doubles the fields, quadruples